MicrosoftDocs/SupportArticles-docs/support/sql/admin/crashes-run-oracle-linked-server-query.md

 ## Cause

 This issue occurs because the special characters `--` exist in the query to the Oracle linked server.
-These characters are used as a comment symbol.
+These characters are used to denote a comment symbol.

 The SQL Server process crashes because the third-party linked server provider is loaded inside SQL Server process and it incorrectly modifies heap memory that does not belong to it.
 If the [Heap Functions](/windows/win32/memory/heap-functions) inside a process is unstable, for protection from data corruption, the process is automatically shut down by the OS.
-If the third-party linked server provider is enabled together with the **Allow inprocess** option, the SQL Server process crashes when this third-party linked server experiences the described issue.
+If the third-party linked server provider is enabled together with the **Allow inprocess** option, the SQL Server process crashes when the third-party linked server experiences the described issue.

 ## Workaround

-In some cases, the one of the following methods works around the issue:
+In some cases, one of the following methods works around the issue:

 - Remove the comments symbol.
-- Replace the comments symbol with the comments symbol: `/* */`.
+- Replace the comments symbol with `/* */`.

 ## Resolution